wearebraid/vueformulate.com/docs/guide/README.md

 ::: tip
 With Vue Formulate you only need to use the supplied `FormulateInput` element and pass the appropriate `type` to generate the input type that you need.
-No need to remember a variety of component names in order to handle different input types.
+No need to remember a variety of component names to handle different input types.
 :::

 ## Model binding

 Vue Formulate uses model binding (`v-model`) to read/write values in and out of inputs.
-You can bind data on a `<FormulteInput>`, `<FormulateForm>`, or both (read the [forms](#forms) documentation for information on form binding).
+You can bind data on a `<FormulateInput>`, `<FormulateForm>`, or both (read the [forms](#forms) documentation for information on form binding).